 More from Success

-“If you put anybody with passing knowledge of automobiles in front of that car and asked them what it was, they would probably say ‘Porsche,’ because it’s really pretty obvious,” Leslie Kendall, curator at the Petersen Automotive Museum in Los Angeles, said in the weeks leading up to the auction.
+“If you put anybody with passing knowledge of automobiles in front of that car and asked them what it was, they would probably say ‘Porsche,’ because it’s really pretty obvious,” said Leslie Kendall, curator at the Petersen Automotive Museum in Los Angeles.

 The Type 64 was based on one of Ferdinand Porsche’s earlier designs, the KdF-Wagen.
 The Kraft-durch-Freude-Wagen (which translates to “strength through joy car”) was supposed to be an inexpensive automobile for German families, something the Nazi government could celebrate as an achievement for its people.
 It never went into large scale production during the Nazi era but, after the war, it would become known as the Volkswagen Beetle.